SuruRane/Js-Utility-Functions/README.md

-# Js-Utility-Functions
+# JS Utility Functions

-A set of functions to to help in the development process without the need for including external javacript libraries.
+A set of functions to help in the development process without the need for including external javacript libraries.

 - Merge two arrays
 - Check if two objects are equal